grafana/loki/docs/design-documents/2020-03-logql-fields.md

 The sort operation noted `|sort` allows to orders fields entries by a field value instead of the field entry time.

+> It should be noted that sorting is always executed after parsing fields entries in the timerange.
+Not on the whole timerange.

 For example: `{job="prod/query-frontend"} |json |sort latency desc`

-Will sort fields by the highest latency first.
+Will sort  the first 1000 (default limit) fields entries by the highest latency first.
 Multiple fields can be used as fallback by the sort operation in case of equality.

 For example: `{job="prod/query-frontend"} |json |sort latency desc path asc` will sort by latency descending first then path ascending.

+Using sort operator with metric queries will result into an error.(e.g `count_over_time({job="prod/query-frontend"} |logfmt  |sort latency desc [5m])`)

 ### Select

 The Select operator (`|select`) allows you to select and reduce field that should be returned.

-__It should be noted that when using implicit extraction you'll need to end with the query a select if you want to improve performance.__
+If you don't provide a select operator, all fields parsed will be returned.
+This means all fields from a log line if you're using implicit extraction.
+However if you used explicit extraction, only those fields will be returned.

+This is why select is important to use for large queries.

 So this means this query.